Bucharest, Romania’s vibrant capital, isn’t just a dot on the map—it’s the sixth-largest city in the EU and a treasure trove of experiences.

 1. Palace Of Parliament

 When you’re in Bucharest, you can’t miss the Palace of the Parliament.
-It’s huge, and you’ll see why as soon as you get there.
+It’s enormous, and you’ll see why as soon as you get there.
 This place isn’t just where the Romanian Parliament hangs out; it’s a central spot in the city packed with some pretty cool stuff.

 Inside, you’ve got the Senate, the Chamber, a Convention Center, and even a couple of museums – the National Museum of Contemporary Art, the Museum of the Palace, and the Museum of Communist Totalitarianism.
 They’re all worth checking out, especially if you’re into history or art.